 Electrolytic capacitors (“caps”) are electronic components that perform a critical function in amplifier and receiver circuits.
 The electrolytic compound decays over time.
-A typical receiver has almost 50 separate electrolytic caps.
+A typical receiver has on average, 50 separate electrolytic caps in the amp and power supply sections.

 Quoted directly from a manufacturer of electrolytic capacitors.
 “The aluminum electrolytic capacitor has a limited life span.
 This occurs because the electrolyte in the element eventually dissipates.”